AU-HCI/website/markdown/git.md

 source code.
 Double click `index.html`.
 As you can see these are just files.

-When you are working on your assignments you can use your graphical based means of exploring files and folders, and simply treat the files as normal files.
+When you are working on your assignments you can use your computers graphical based means of exploring files and folders, and simply treat the files as normal files.
 Open them with editors and save them, etc.

 Let's do an example.
 Open `git_tutorial/example.txt` in your favorite text editor.
 Answer the question and save it.